-"Royalty" means a contingent bitumen royalty granted to Burgess Energy Holdings L.L.C. on the Company's oilsands assets located at Hangingstone, Dover West, Birch and Grosmont on June 20, 2016.
+"Royalty" means a contingent bitumen royalty granted to Burgess Energy Holdings L.L.C. on the Company's oilsands assets located at Hangingstone, Dover West, Birch and Grosmont on June 20, 2016, and upsized on April 28, 2020.
 Payment of the applicable royalty rate is tied to US\$ WCS benchmark prices and calculated on a linear scale ranging from 0-12% of the Company's realized bitumen price (\$C), with the royalty rate beginning at 2% when US\$ WCS reaches \$60/bbl in the case of Hangingstone and \$70/bbl in the case of Dover West, Birch and Grosmont.
 The realized price is determined net of diluent, transportation and storage costs and have been structured so that the assets will not be encumbered at lower pricing levels.

-"RSU" means a restricted share unit granted under the restricted share unit plan of the Company originally effective February 24, 2010, as amended from time to time.
+"RSU" means a restricted share unit granted under the restricted share unit plan of the Company originally effective March 11, 2015, as amended from time to time.